 3.1.6: The Provider ID

 Provider IDs (found in all three claims files) are some of the most critical fields in the MA APCD process as they link the Provider identified on the claims file with the corresponding record in the Provider File (PV002).
-The definition of PV002, Provider ID is:
+The definition of PV002, Provider ID, is:

 the unique number for every service provider (persons, facilities or other entities involved in claims transactions) that a payer has in its system.
 This field is used to uniquely identify a provider and that provider’s affiliation and a provider and a provider's practice location within this provider file.